 . . and music with the two of them on the piano, shoving me aside and asking me to please stop singing!

 Afterwards we went shopping at another rather special deli – its obvious Larry is GOOD at this!
-For supper Larry cooked us some great steaks on his portable barbeque outside his kitchen door.
+For supper he cooked us some great steaks on his portable barbeque outside his kitchen door.
 We ate like kings.
+After supper there was music with the two of them on the piano, shoving me aside and asking me to please stop singing!

 A visit to Kendall Lake; Later to Cleveland’s Old Arcade Centre and a look at Lake Erie.
 Supper at a French restaurant on Larry; He had already spoiled us generously, now this.